 Making music, rather than just listening to it, provides opportunities for outward expression of feelings and emotions.
 Having this outlet can be important for everyone, but can become particularly valuable for those who feel uneasy about expressing themselves in other ways.
 This might be children, teenagers those with specific needs, or anyone whom communication does not come naturally.

 Making music fosters creativity and imagination and provides ways to turn original ideas into reality.
 Young people can use these experiences and tools for the rest of their life, whatever they go on to do.

-Learning hot to give a musical performance has a positive effect on personal confidence.
-Many of the skills you need when playing or singing to others are the same ones you use when presenting yourself and communicating in other situations, such as school plays, interviews, discussions and etc. Self-belief and the inner confidence that can bring, is a fundamental benefit of making progress on a musical instrument.
+Learning how to give a musical performance has a positive effect on personal confidence.
+Many of the skills you need when playing or singing to others are the same ones you use when presenting yourself and communicating in other situations, such as school plays, interviews, discussions, etc. Self-belief and the inner confidence that can bring is a fundamental benefit of making progress on a musical instrument.

 John Holmes, Libretto 2015:2